SNOO vs. Sleep Positioners

 Is SNOO a sleep positioner?

 SNOO keeps babies in a safe sleeping position—but it’s not one of the traditional infant sleep positioners that the FDA has warned parents about!
-In fact, SNOO is the first—and only—FDA-cleared infant supine sleep system that keeps sleeping babies on their backs for all naps and night sleeps.
+In fact, SNOO is the first—and only—FDA-authorized infant supine sleep system that keeps sleeping babies on their backs for all naps and night sleeps.
 Unlike dangerous infant sleep positioners, SNOO does not have the pillows, cushions, or bolsters that are associated with suffocation deaths.
 Instead, SNOO features a universally recommended flat, firm sleep surface.
 Plus, SNOO has its specially designed SNOO Sack, equipped with looped “wings” that slide into the bassinet’s built-in safety clips.
 This innovative design helps keep babies from rolling to an unsafe position.

 SNOO is also different from traditional sleep positioners because it provides continuous swaddling, shushing, and swinging—three out of the 5 S’s proven to calm babies and improve infant sleep.
 And SNOO automatically responds to infant upsets with sound and motion that activates a baby’s calming reflex, which is their innate “off switch” for crying and “on switch” for sleep.